lindbrook/cholera/docs/notes/latlongVoronoi.md

 ![](latlongVoronoi_files/figure-gfm/voronoi_naive-1.png)<!-- -->

-While the two diagrams above are different, why do I believe the former is “right” but the latter is “wrong”?
-Might this be the result of the fact that the former uses nominal “xy” coordinates while the latter uses longitude-latitude?
+Code-wise, the only difference between the two is that the former uses the nominal coordinates while the latter uses geographic coordinates.

-This is partially true.
-Put aside the Voronoi diagrame for a moment.
+Visually, the difference lies with the Voronoi diagrams.

-Other than the aspect ratio used to create the graphs (the geographic plot uses asp = 1.65; the nominal plot uses asp = 1), the underlying features of graphs (the shape of road network and the locations of the water pumps) essentially look the same:
+I’m going to argue that we should expect to get similar Voronoi diagrams regardless of the coordinates used.
+Put aside the diagrams for a moment:

 ``` r
 snowMap()